ducsrs/bw_fill/README.md

 # bw_fill
-Replaces solid colors in an image of a graph or a chart with patterns, for better black-and-white printing.
+Replaces solid colors in an image of a graph or a chart with patterns, allowing better black-and-white printing.

 Run main.py, and then select an image using the GUI.
 You'll see a preview and then be prompted to save the new image as filename_bw.